diovisgood/diovisgood.github.io/_posts/2022-11-20-online-ads-is-complicated.md

 *Stay tuned* and keep the track of events here: [www.privacysandbox.com](https://www.privacysandbox.com/intl/en_us/){:target="_blank"}

-Despite the long history of third-party cookies and its importance for online ads, I believe, this functionality will be prohibited sooner or later.
+Despite the long history of third-party cookies and its importance for online ads, I believe, this functionality will be prohibited in Google Chrome sooner or later.

 ### What is the Future of Online Ads Industry?